-In addition to guest contributors, Artists & Climate Change features four regular contributors:
+In addition to guest contributors, Artists & Climate Change features five regular writers:

-CHANTAL BILODEAU is a playwright, translator, and research artist whose work focuses on the intersection of science, policy, culture, and climate change.
-She is the founder of Artists and Climate Change, and the Artistic Director of The Arctic Cycle, an organization that uses artistic engagement and advocacy to foster dialogue about our global climate crisis and encourage people to take action.
-In 2015, she co-organized the international Climate Change Theatre Action, a series of worldwide readings and performances of climate change plays, poems and songs presented in support of the United Nations Paris Climate Conference.
-Recent awards include the Woodward International Playwriting Prize as well as First Prize in the Earth Matters on Stage Ecodrama Festival and the Uprising National Playwriting Competition.
+Chantal Bilodeau is a playwright and translator whose work focuses on the intersection of art, science, policy, and climate change.
+She is the Artistic Director of The Arctic Cycle, an organization that uses theatre to foster dialogue about our global climate crisis, create a positive vision of the future, and inspire people to take action, and a co-founder of the international Climate Change Theatre Action project, a biennial series of worldwide readings and performances of climate change plays presented in support of the United Nations COP meetings.
+Awards include the Woodward International Playwriting Prize as well as First Prize in the Earth Matters on Stage Ecodrama Festival and the Uprising National Playwriting Competition.
 Her work has been presented at theaters, universities, and science/policy conferences across the U.S. and Canada, as well as in Mexico, Italy and Norway.

 For the last 5 years, curator YASMINE OSTENDORF (MA) has been undertaking research across Asia and Europe on artists proposing alternative ways of living and working – ways that ultimately shape more balanced, sustainable and resilient societies.
 She has extensively worked on international cultural mobility programmes and on the topic of art and environment, having worked for expert organisations such as Julie’s Bicycle (UK), Cape Farewell (UK) and Trans Artists (NL).
 She runs the Green Art Lab Alliance, a network of 35 cultural organisations in Europe and Asia that explores, questions, and addresses our social and environmental responsibility, and she is the author of the series of guides “Creative Responses to Sustainability,” published by the Asia-Europe Foundation.
 From March 2017, she will be establishing the Thijsse Lab at the Van Eyck Academy; a nature-research lab for artists named after a famous Maastricht ecologist.